Case Studies

 DMC BMS Test Stands provide our clients with a comprehensive hardware and software platform for testing their BMS.
 The system is tailored to meet each of our customer's unique testing requirements, and is designed with flexibility to accommodate multiple BMS designs.

-A combination of high performance off the shelf hardware components and custom subsystem components designed in-house by DMC are seemlessly integrated to build the system.
+A combination of high performance off the shelf hardware components and custom subsystem components designed in-house by DMC are seamlessly integrated to build the system.
 Testing is controlled by a full featured LabVIEW application built around DMC's proven software architectures from previous battery test and measurement projects.

 Details on specific subsystems and features of the BMS Test Stand are given below: